apache/flink/docs/monitoring/metrics.md

 - `metrics.reporter.<name>.class`: The reporter class to use for the reporter named `<name>`.
 - `metrics.reporter.<name>.interval`: The reporter interval to use for the reporter named `<name>`.
 - `metrics.reporter.<name>.scope.delimiter`: The delimiter to use for the identifier (default value use `metrics.scope.delimiter`) for the reporter named `<name>`.
-- `metrics.reporters`: (optional) An include list for reporters to instantiate.
+- `metrics.reporters`: (optional) A comma-separated include list of reporters names.
 By default all configured reporters will be used.

 All reporters must at least have the `class` property, some allow specifying a reporting `interval`.
 Below, we will list more settings specific to each reporter.